-Ben Larkin's practice encompasses all aspects of corporate restructuring, turnaround, and insolvency.
-He has in-depth experience in real estate-related restructurings, particularly those with a development focus.
+Ben Larkin's practice encompasses all aspects of corporate work including M&A and restructuring.
+He particularly has in-depth experience in infrastructure-related transactions.

-Ben is recognized as a leader in his field and is described by The Legal 500 as "exceptional" and is applauded by Chambers UK for his superior knowledge of the real estate sector.
-He has led significant cross-border restructurings in the telecom, pharmaceutical, and energy sectors.
+Ben is recognized as a leader in his field and is described by The Legal 500 as "exceptional" and is applauded by Chambers UK for his superior knowledge of the infrastructure sector.
+He has led significant cross-border M&A and restructurings in the infrastructure, health care, telecom, pharmaceutical, and energy sectors.
 He acts for a wide variety of funds, investment banks, and corporations.
-Prior to joining Jones Day in 2014, Ben advised on high-profile cases such as TXU Energy, Le Meredien hotel group, and the Blue Bird Body Company (manufacturer of U.S. school buses).

-Ben also has been featured in Chambers as a notable practitioner in the restructuring and insolvency sector, where clients say that he "really knows the risks and opportunities that distressed businesses face," explaining that "his understanding and experience help him get his clients what they need."
-He is regarded as an expert in infrastructure-related restructurings, with broader experience handling domestic and cross-border restructuring and insolvency mandates; clients say "he is brilliant at subject matter, tactics and negotiation."
+Ben also has been featured in Chambers as a notable practitioner in the restructuring sector, where clients say that he "really knows the risks and opportunities that distressed businesses face," explaining that "his understanding and experience help him get his clients what they need."
+He is regarded as an expert in infrastructure-related restructurings; clients say "he is brilliant at subject matter, tactics and negotiation."

 - Solicitor of the Senior Courts of England and Wales